 They Changed It, Now It Sucks: While there are legitimate grievances to be had, some of the earliest complaints were along the lines of "They changed Rahl's hair color!
 SAM RAIMI MUST DIE!"

-Too Cool to Live: Care bore Darken Rahl a son, whom he had killed at birth.
+Too Cool to Live: Cara bore Darken Rahl a son, whom he had killed at birth.
 Just let all of that sink in for a moment.
-It may be a nod to a scene in the books, where Cara notes that Darken Rahl had taken her to his bed several times, but she was lucky enough not to get pregnant (in the books he tended to do that to the mothers as well, and it happened to a number of her friends).
+It may be a nod to a scene in the books, where Cara notes that Darken Rahl had taken her to his bed several times, but she was lucky enough not to get pregnant (in the books he tended to kill the mothers as well, and it happened to a number of her friends).